jdfr228/PS1-Disc-Based-Game-ID/README.md

 ## Special thanks
 - nocash for his amazing help with developing this patch and for all his work on no$psx and extensive PSX documentation.
 This project would not exist without him, and as he is currently forced to stay in a small room with family, I'd highly recommend supporting [his Patreon](https://www.patreon.com/martin_korth) or [donating directly](http://problemkaputt.de/donate.htm) if you are able!
 - 8bitmods for developing the wonderful MemCard Pro and even offering me an advance unit for testing this patch with!
 - megavolt85 for developing and releasing the source for their BIOS patching program.
+The source included in this repo has been modified by me to remove copyrighted BIOS files and add support for the SST 39VF040 flash chip.
 - mi213 for their PS1 Flash BIOS project.
 See all their OSHPark uploads [here](https://oshpark.com/profiles/mi213).